Matthew Hale (jurist): Early life and education

 Hale was born on 1 November 1609 in West End House (now known as The Grange or Alderley Grange) in Alderley, Gloucestershire to Robert Hale, a barrister of Lincoln's Inn, and Joanna Poyntz.
 His father gave up his practice as a barrister several years before Hale's birth "because he could not understand the reason of giving colour in pleadings".
 This refers to a process through which the defendant would refer a case over the validity of his title to land to a judge instead of a jury, through claiming a (false) allegation about this right.
 Such an allegation would be a question of law rather than a question of fact, and as such decided by the judge with no reference to the jurors.

 Although in common use, Robert Hale apparently saw this as deceptive and "contrary to the exactness of truth and justice which became a Christian; so that he withdrew himself from the inns of court to live on his estate in the country".
 John Hostettler, in his biography of Matthew Hale, points out that his father's concerns about giving colour in pleadings could not have been very strong "since he not only retired to his estate at Alderley where he managed to live on his wife's inherited income, but also directed in his will that Matthew should make a career in the law".

 Both of Hale's parents died before he was five; Joanna in 1612, and Robert in 1614.
 It was then revealed that Robert had been so generous in giving money to the poor that at his death his estate provided only £100 of income a year, of which £20 was to be paid to the local poor.
 Hale thus passed into the care of Anthony Kingscot, one of his father's relatives.
 A strong Puritan, Kingscot had Hale taught by a Mr. Stanton, the vicar of Wotton known as the "scandalous vicar" due to his extremist puritan views.
-On 20 October 1626, at the age of 16, Hale matriculated at the University of Oxford as a member of Magdalen Hall, with the goal of becoming a priest.
+On 20 October 1626, at the age of 16, Hale matriculated at the University of Oxford as a member of Magdalen Hall.